Package Leaflet: Information for the User

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

 Raltegravir Dr. Reddys contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

 How much to take

-Adults, children and adolescents weighing at least 40 kg
+Adults, children, and adolescents weighing at least 40 kg

 If you take more Raltegravir Dr. Reddys than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, talk to your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount taken.

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for missed doses.

-If you interrupt treatment with Raltegravir Dr. Reddys
+If you stop taking Raltegravir Dr. Reddys

-If you have any other questions about the use of this medication, ask your doctor, pharmacist or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Seek medical attention immediately if you notice any of the following side effects:
+See a doctor immediately if you notice any of the following side effects:

-Frequent:the following side effects may affect up to 1 in 10 people
+Common:the following side effects may affect up to 1 in 10 people

-Rare:the following side effects may affect up to 1 in 100 people
+Uncommon:the following side effects may affect up to 1 in 100 people

 Other side effects in children and adolescents

-Reporting side effects
+Reporting of side effects

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting side effects, you can help provide more information on the safety of this medicine.

 Composition of Raltegravir Dr. Reddys